 • Accountant

-Diana works part-time for the Parish Resource Center as the accountant directly connecting with PRC bookkeeping clients.
+Diana works part-time for Parish Resource Center as an accountant directly connecting with PRC bookkeeping clients.
 She is also employed full-time in the accounting field and has over 10 years of accounting experience in both the non-profit and for-profit sectors.
 Diana has an extensive knowledge in Quickbooks including; setting up a chart of accounts, writing and printing checks, reconciling accounts, making journal entries, setting up budgets, creating customized reports, invoicing and making deposits.

 Board of Directors